IntentArchitect/Docs/articles/getting-started/tutorials/hello-world/hello-world-tutorial.md

 * Click on the blue hyperlink at the bottom left of the Software Factory dialog.
 * This will open a folder containing all the generated source code.

-> [!Note]
+> [!NOTE]
 > Because there wasn't an existing codebase Intent Architect has scaffolded the entire solution.
 Intent Architect is not merely a scaffolding tool, it is a continuous codebase integration tool, i.e. as you make incremental design changes in Intent Architect it is able to integrate these changes back into the existing codebase on a continuous basis.

 Now you can open up the solution in your C# IDE.